 USB-Cereal

-2019 - present
+2019 - 2024

 USB-Cereal is a firmware and hardware development tool for devices that have USB-C ports.
 Using USB-C port’s extended capabilities, it saves engineering time and effort through simplified debug + factory log capture, command line interface, and firmware update procedure.
 External webpage with the documentation and purchasing options: documentation, Crowd Supply campaign